mkner/robo-pid/docs/interface.rst

  .. method:: setTimeinc(time_inc)

-    Sets the discrete timestep increment value used in integrative calculations. **time_inc** can be any positive value  The **time_inc** unit of measurement needs to be the same unit as the sample rate of current signal.
-This value can be changed dynamically while the controller is running.
+    Sets the discrete timestep increment value used in integrative calculations. **time_inc** can be any positive value  Set the **time_inc** unit of measurement to be the same unit as the sample rate of current signal.
+This value can be changed dynamically while the controller is running to adjust to changes in the frequency of the input signal if necessary.

+   :param: time_inc
+   :return: None

  .. method:: getTimeinc()

      returns the current discrete timestep increment value

+   :param: None
+   :return: time_inc

  .. method:: setGains(Kp,Ki,Kd)

       sets the gains: